 Take a look at Kelly’s testimonial below which includes a brief overview of her case study story.

 Online Sales Funnel Example #2: Double Your Freelancing

 Brennan Dunn at Double Your Freelancing offers expert advice for freelancers and agency owners.
-I’ve talked about him in the past on this blog.

 It shows you how advanced you can get with creating an automated marketing funnel.

 One example is that in the past when you first came to his website, if you scrolled down and read one of his articles, you’d see a pop-up bar at the bottom.

 This pop-up was inviting you to participate in his free course.
 And if you subscribed to the course and then came back to the website later, the site would “remember” you and show you another pop-up bar.